 Residency is easy to establish in both Colombia and Ecuador, with low thresholds for visa qualification in both cases.
 Both countries offer retiree visa options with income requirements starting at around US$800 per month and investor options with minimums starting at US$30,000.

 Colombia’s visa, however, is quicker and easier to obtain, with fewer required documents.
 Ecuador requires a criminal background check, for example, whereas Colombia does not.

 Also, Ecuador imposes restrictions on how much time you can spend out of the country during your first two years of residency, while Colombia has no restrictions.
 Ecuador’s visa is intended for people who actually want to live there, while Colombia’s can also work as a back-up residency.

 Both countries offer a fast path to citizenship, with some options beginning after just two years of residency.

 Entertainment And Culture

 The cultural scene in Medellín is similar to that in Cuenca.
 This is surprising because Cuenca has about 600,000 people in its metro area, while Medellín has about 4 million.
 In both cities, you can enjoy orchestra, theater, art openings, museums, and a generally sophisticated cultural scene.
-It feels more sophisticated and world-class in Medellín, but I enjoyed Cuenca’s cultural scene just as much.
+That said, the overall feeling is more sophisticated and world-class in Medellín.

 You’ll pay a fee for most of these kinds of offerings in Medellín, while in Cuenca they’re usually free.